We've independently reviewed this article to make sure it's as accurate as we can make it.

-The filter’s job is to catch particles in the air before they enter your ducts and ultimately pass by your blower.
-Because the debris can destroy the blower motor.
+The filter’s job is to catch particles in the air before they enter your ducts and ultimately pass into your air conditioner.
+Because the debris can destroy the motor.
 However, if left unattended, that same filter can also destroy your blower motor.

-Because as dirt and debris build up on the filter, it blocks airflow.
-That means your blower motor now has to work harder to move air through the filter.
+Because as dirt and debris build up on the filter, it blocks or restricts airflow into your system.
 Ultimately, condensation starts to build up on the evaporator coil.

 Solution: Change your filters!
 Depending on your system and your filter of choice, this may need to be done every three months.
 Maybe less, maybe more.

 Who hasn’t got the air duct cleaning telemarketing spam call a time or a hundred?

 Most of the time you can just hang up, secure in the knowledge you don’t need your ducts cleaned.

 However, there are times they may need to be cleaned.

 - Have you recently done any sort of reno or construction in your home?